 Limitations of Liability and Disclaimers.

-10.1 LIMITATIONS.
-UNDER NO CIRCUMSTANCES WILL: (A) MBC OR ANY OF ITS AFFILIATES OR VENDORS (OR ANY OFFICERS, DIRECTORS, EMPLOYEES OR AGENTS OF MBC OR OF ITS AFFILIATES OR VENDORS) BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL OR EXEMPLARY DAMAGES (HOWEVER OR WHENEVER ARISING), INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOST REVENUE, LOST PROFITS, ANTICIPATED PROFITS, LOST BUSINESS OR INJURY TO BUSINESS REPUTATION, COST OF PROCUREMENT OF SUBSTITUTE SERVICES, UNDER ANY THEORY OF LIABILITY OR CAUSE OF ACTION WHETHER IN TORT (INCLUDING NEGLIGENCE), CONTRACT OR OTHERWISE, REGARDLESS OF WHETHER IT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES; OR (B) MBC'S TOTAL LIABILITY TO MERCHANT, WHETHER ARISING IN TORT (INCLUDING NEGLIGENCE), CONTRACT OR OTHERWISE, UNDER THIS AGREEMENT OR WITH REGARD TO ANY MBC PRODUCTS OR SERVICES, EXCEED THE AGGREGATE COMPENSATION MBC RECEIVED FOR PROVIDING THE SERVICE TO MERCHANT DURING THE SIX (6) MONTHS PRECEDING THE DATE ON WHICH THE CLAIM AROSE.
+a.
+LIMITATIONS.
+UNDER NO CIRCUMSTANCES WILL: (A) THE COMPANY OR ANY OF ITS AFFILIATES OR VENDORS (OR ANY OFFICERS, DIRECTORS, EMPLOYEES OR AGENTS OF THE COMPANY OR OF ITS AFFILIATES OR VENDORS) BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL OR EXEMPLARY DAMAGES (HOWEVER OR WHENEVER ARISING), INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOST REVENUE, LOST PROFITS, ANTICIPATED PROFITS, LOST BUSINESS OR INJURY TO BUSINESS REPUTATION, COST OF PROCUREMENT OF SUBSTITUTE SERVICES, UNDER ANY THEORY OF LIABILITY OR CAUSE OF ACTION WHETHER IN TORT (INCLUDING NEGLIGENCE), CONTRACT OR OTHERWISE, REGARDLESS OF WHETHER IT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES; OR (B) THE COMPANY 'S TOTAL LIABILITY TO MERCHANT, WHETHER ARISING IN TORT (INCLUDING NEGLIGENCE), CONTRACT OR OTHERWISE, UNDER THIS AGREEMENT OR WITH REGARD TO ANY THE COMPANY PRODUCTS OR SERVICES, EXCEED THE AGGREGATE COMPENSATION THE COMPANY RECEIVED FOR PROVIDING THE SERVICE TO MERCHANT DURING THE SIX (6) MONTHS PRECEDING THE DATE ON WHICH THE CLAIM AROSE.

-10.2 DISCLAIMER.
-EXCEPT AS OTHERWISE PROVIDED IN THIS AGREEMENT, MERCHANT EXPRESSLY AGREES THAT NEITHER MBC NOR ANY OF ITS AFFILIATES OR VENDORS (NOR ANY OFFICERS, DIRECTORS, EMPLOYEES OR AGENTS OF MBC OR OF ITS AFFILIATES OR VENDORS) SHALL BE LIABLE FOR ANY LOSS (HOWEVER OCCURRING, INCLUDING NEGLIGENCE) ARISING FROM OR RELATED TO: (A) MERCHANT'S FAILURE TO PROPERLY ACTIVATE, INTEGRATE OR SECURE MERCHANT'S ACCOUNT; OR (B) ACTIONS OR INACTIONS BY ANY THIRD PARTY, INCLUDING WITHOUT LIMITATION, A MERCHANT SERVICE PROVIDER, PAYMENT PROCESSOR OR BANK.
+b.
+DISCLAIMER.
+EXCEPT AS OTHERWISE PROVIDED IN THIS AGREEMENT, MERCHANT EXPRESSLY AGREES THAT NEITHER THE COMPANY NOR ANY OF ITS AFFILIATES OR VENDORS (NOR ANY OFFICERS, DIRECTORS, EMPLOYEES OR AGENTS OF THE COMPANY OR OF ITS AFFILIATES OR VENDORS) SHALL BE LIABLE FOR ANY LOSS (HOWEVER OCCURRING, INCLUDING NEGLIGENCE) ARISING FROM OR RELATED TO: (A) MERCHANT'S FAILURE TO PROPERLY ACTIVATE, INTEGRATE OR SECURE MERCHANT'S ACCOUNT; OR (B) ACTIONS OR INACTIONS BY ANY THIRD PARTY, INCLUDING WITHOUT LIMITATION, A MERCHANT SERVICE PROVIDER, PAYMENT PROCESSOR OR BANK.

-(b) Limitation; Prevention of Infringement.
-MBC's obligations in Section 11.1(a) do not apply if: (i) the Service has been modified by parties other than MBC; (ii) the Service is used in conjunction with data where use with such data gave rise to the infringement claim; (iii) Merchant's failure to install upgrades or patches provided by MBC where such upgrade or patch would have removed the infringing condition; (iv) Merchant's use of the Service in a manner inconsistent with Service Documentation; or (v) Merchant's use of the Service with software or hardware not authorized by MBC, where use with such other software or hardware gave rise to the infringement claim.
-If the Service or any component thereof becomes, or in MBC's opinion is likely to become, the subject of a claim of infringement, then Merchant shall permit MBC, at MBC's sole option and expense, either to: (i) procure for Merchant the right to continue using the Service as permitted in this Agreement; or (ii) replace or modify the affected Service or infringing component so that it becomes non-infringing.
-If, after using commercially reasonable efforts, MBC is unable to cure the infringement, either party may immediately terminate this Agreement.
-THIS SECTION 11.1 STATES THE ENTIRE LIABILITY OF MBC TO MERCHANT WITH RESPECT TO INFRINGEMENT OF ANY INTELLECTUAL PROPERTY RIGHTS BY THE SERVICES.
+Limitation; Prevention of Infringement.
+The Company's obligations in Section 11.a.1 do not apply if: (i) the Service has been modified by parties other than the Company; (ii) the Service is used in conjunction with data where use with such data gave rise to the infringement claim; (iii) Merchant's failure to install upgrades or patches provided by the Company where such upgrade or patch would have removed the infringing condition; (iv) Merchant's use of the Service in a manner inconsistent with Service Documentation; or (v) Merchant's use of the Service with software or hardware not authorized by the Company, where use with such other software or hardware gave rise to the infringement claim.
+If the Service or any component thereof becomes, or in the Company's opinion is likely to become, the subject of a claim of infringement, then Merchant shall permit the Company, at the Company's sole option and expense, either to: (i) procure for Merchant the right to continue using the Service as permitted in this Agreement; or (ii) replace or modify the affected Service or infringing component so that it becomes non-infringing.
+If, after using commercially reasonable efforts, the Company is unable to cure the infringement, either party may immediately terminate this Agreement.
+THIS SECTION 11.a STATES THE ENTIRE LIABILITY OF THE COMPANY TO MERCHANT WITH RESPECT TO INFRINGEMENT OF ANY INTELLECTUAL PROPERTY RIGHTS BY THE SERVICES.

-11.2 Indemnification by Merchant.
-Merchant shall defend, indemnify, and hold harmless MBC and its affiliates, parents, or subsidiaries, and any of their officers, directors, agents and employees, from and against any and all claims, actions, proceedings, and suits and all related liabilities, damages, settlements, penalties, fines, costs or expenses (including reasonable attorneys' fees and other litigation expenses) incurred by MBC, arising out of or relating to (a) any breach or alleged breach by Merchant of any representation, warranty, or obligation of Merchant set forth in this Agreement; (b) any damage or loss caused by gross negligence, fraud, dishonesty or willful misconduct by Merchant or any of Merchant's employees, agents or customers; (c) the reliability, accuracy, or legitimacy of payment data or purchase orders submitted by Merchant to MBC; (d) payment card transactions submitted by Merchant to MBC and rejected by MBC or an issuing bank; (e) any alleged infringement of a patent, copyright, trademark or other intellectual property right resulting from Merchant's actions; (f) claims by Purchasers, including, without limitation, claims relating to the disclosure of Purchaser or consumer data by Merchant or its affiliates; or (g) any alleged or actual violation by Merchant of any applicable laws, statutes or regulations with jurisdiction over the subject matter hereof.
+b.
+Indemnification by Merchant.
+Merchant shall defend, indemnify, and hold harmless the Company and its affiliates, parents, or subsidiaries, and any of their officers, directors, agents and employees, from and against any and all claims, actions, proceedings, and suits and all related liabilities, damages, settlements, penalties, fines, costs or expenses (including reasonable attorneys' fees and other litigation expenses) incurred by the Company, arising out of or relating to (i) any breach or alleged breach by Merchant of any representation, warranty, or obligation of Merchant set forth in this Agreement; (ii) any damage or loss caused by gross negligence, fraud, dishonesty or willful misconduct by Merchant or any of Merchant's employees, agents or customers; (iii) the reliability, accuracy, or legitimacy of payment data or purchase orders submitted by Merchant to the Company; (iv) payment card transactions submitted by Merchant to the Company and rejected by the Company or an issuing bank; (v) any alleged infringement of a patent, copyright, trademark or other intellectual property right resulting from Merchant's actions; (vi) claims by Purchasers, including, without limitation, claims relating to the disclosure of Purchaser or consumer data by Merchant or its affiliates; or (vii) any alleged or actual violation by Merchant of any applicable laws, statutes or regulations with jurisdiction over the subject matter hereof.

-11.3 Indemnification Procedure.
-The obligations of each party ("Indemnitor") under this Section 11 to defend, indemnify and hold harmless the other party ("Indemnitee") shall be subject to the following: (a) Indemnitee shall provide Indemnitor with prompt notice of the claim giving rise to such obligation; provided, however, that any failure or delay in giving such notice shall only relieve Indemnitor of its obligations under this section to the extent it reasonably demonstrates that its defense or settlement of the claim or suit was adversely affected thereby; (b) Indemnitor shall have control of the defense and of all negotiations for settlement of such claim or suit; and (c) Indemnitee shall cooperate with Indemnitor in the defense or settlement of any such claim or suit, provided that Indemnitee shall be reimbursed for all reasonable out-of-pocket expenses incurred in providing any cooperation requested by Indemnitor.
-Subject to clause (b) above, Indemnitee may participate in the defense of any such claim or suit at its own expense.
+c.
+Indemnification Procedure.
+The obligations of each party (Indemnitor) under this Section 11 to defend, indemnify and hold harmless the other party (Indemnitee) shall be subject to the following: (i) Indemnitee shall provide Indemnitor with prompt notice of the claim giving rise to such obligation; provided, however, that any failure or delay in giving such notice shall only relieve Indemnitor of its obligations under this section to the extent it reasonably demonstrates that its defense or settlement of the claim or suit was adversely affected thereby; (ii) Indemnitor shall have control of the defense and of all negotiations for settlement of such claim or suit; and (iii) Indemnitee shall cooperate with Indemnitor in the defense or settlement of any such claim or suit, provided that Indemnitee shall be reimbursed for all reasonable out-of-pocket expenses incurred in providing any cooperation requested by Indemnitor.
+Subject to clause (ii) above, Indemnitee may participate in the defense of any such claim or suit at its own expense.
 Indemnitor shall not, without the consent of the Indemnitee, enter into any settlement that reasonably can be expected to require a material affirmative obligation of, result in any ongoing material liability to or materially prejudice Indemnitee in any way.